15 Expert Tips for Managing Flight Cancellations Like a Pro

 1. Know What the Airlines Offers

-Most people don’t take the time to read a contract of carriage, but the U.S. Department of Transportation, who oversees the airlines has.
-And they’ve put together an easier to understand dashboard with, in their words, the “services that U.S. airlines provide to mitigate passenger inconveniences when the cause of a cancellation or delay was due to circumstances within the airline’s control”.
+Most people don’t take the time to read a contract of carriage, but the U.S. Department of Transportation – the department who oversees airline industry has.
+They’ve put together an easy to understand dashboard with, in their words, the “services that U.S. airlines provide to mitigate passenger inconveniences when the cause of a cancellation or delay was due to circumstances within the airline’s control”.

 Mechanical issues fall under controllable cancellations.
-So, before you book your next ticket, head over to their website and take a look at what airlines are prepared to offer for flight cancellations and other situations.
-You’ll be better equipped to ask for a hotel room or meal vouchers if the airline has a history of offering those type services or amenities.
+So, before you book your next ticket, head over to the DOT’s website and take a look at what airlines are prepared to offer when flight cancellations or delays happen.
+That way you know your rights and you’ll be better equipped in asking for compensation for things like hotel rooms or meal vouchers.

 2. Book Flights With the Legacy Airlines

-This tip isn’t to throw shade at Frontier or Spirit.
+This next tip isn’t to throw shade at Frontier or Spirit.
 Those airlines have their place.
 I happen to love Frontier and their fun animal livery.
-But if it’s an important event I’m trying to get to or a I have to be back at work on a certain day situation, then I don’t fly Frontier.
+But if it’s an important event I need to get to or something when I have a strict timeline, then I don’t fly Frontier.

-The reason being is Frontier has a limited fleet.
+The reason for that is Frontier has a limited fleet.
 Most of their planes are in use all the time.
 If you happen to get stuck because of a delay or cancellation, you will be there until their next flight out.
-If that airport isn’t one of their home bases, it could be a day or more until the next flight.
+If that airport isn’t one of their home bases, it could be a day or more until the that flight.

 The chances of them bringing a plane from somewhere else are slim to none.
 How do I know?
 Because my daughter was on a Frontier flight when she spent those 36 hours in Dallas.
 And they offered little guidance or support.
 The only option was to wait on Frontier.

 Good thing she has an understanding job and boss.
 Some people do not.
-Ultimately, Frontier secured her a hotel room and gave her a meal voucher, which was helpful but stressful for a young 20 something solo female traveler without a lot of experience.
-Airlines, like Delta, are better equipped to to handle problems when they arise.
-But Lori, isn’t it Delta who was affected the most by the IT outage?
+Ultimately, Frontier secured her a hotel room and gave her a meal voucher, which was helpful but the entire ordeal was stressful for a young 20-something traveler without a lot of experience.
+Other airlines, like Delta, are better equipped to to handle issues when they arise.

-Yes, they were.
-However, I would rather talk to, and follow up, with Delta any day over Frontier.
-(I can’t say much about Spirit because I have only flown them once and my flight was delayed.
-That’s a story for another time).
-Delta has a well-trained customer service department and, frankly, Frontier does not.
+I would rather speak to – and follow up – with a real person.
+(I can’t say much about Spirit’s customer service because I have only flown them once and my flight was delayed.
+But that’s a story for another time).
+Delta has a well-trained customer service department and Frontier does not.
 Most everything with them is done via chat.

-The point is, if you need to be somewhere and don’t have the luxury of time or to wait, then book with the legacy carriers – Delta, American, United (I had a really bad experience with United and will not fly with them but others love them) and even Southwest.
+My point is – if you need to be somewhere and don’t have the luxury of time or the time to wait then book with the legacy carriers – Delta, American, United (I had a really bad experience with United and will not fly with them but others love them) and even Southwest.

-On the Maui cancellation, Delta automatically rebooked me on an another flight the next morning when the plane was not cleared to fly.
+With the Maui cancellation, Delta automatically rebooked me on an another flight the next morning when our original plane was not cleared to fly.
 And the only other cancellation I’ve ever had with Delta, they brought an entirely different airplane to fly all the passengers to Atlanta.

-If you decide to fly Frontier or Spirit, or another low cost carrier, my advice is book a direct flight, early in the morning.
+If you decide to fly Frontier or Spirit – or another low cost carrier – my advice is book a direct flight, early in the morning.
 That way you have the rest of the day to get on another flight if yours cancels.
-If a direct flight is not an option and the only flights have a layover, then choose a layover in a city that’s one of the airline’s home bases.
-You’ll have more options available to you for alternate flights in case of a cancellation.
+If a direct flight is not an option and the only flights have layovers, then choose a layover in a city that’s one of the airline’s home bases.
+You’ll have more options available for alternate flights in case of a cancellation.

 3. Purchase Your Tickets With Credit Cards That Offer Benefits

-While a good interest rate is important, credit cards that come with useful travel perks like trip insurance, lounge access and concierge services are your best friend when you have a flight cancellation or delay.
+Credit cards that come with useful travel benefits like trip insurance, lounge access and concierge services are your best friend when you have a flight cancellation or delay.
 Having the luxury of passing the time in a comfortable chair with food, drinks and better wifi is priceless in this stressful situation.

-While it’s nice to have a American Express Platinum card, with its hefty annual fee, there are cards with no, or low, annual fees that are also useful.
-Chase and Capital One both offer cards with benefits like travel insurance, covering trip delays, trip interruption, and yes, even flight cancellations when you purchase your ticket with the card.
+Most people think they need a credit card with a hefty annual fee for travel benefits but actually there are credit cards with no – or low – annual fees offering the same perks.
+Chase and Capital One both have cards with travel insurance covering delays, trip interruption, and yes, even flight cancellations when using their card.

-The entry level Capital One VentureOne Rewards card has no annual fee and their next tier Venture card has a $95 annual fee.
-Additionally, the Chase Sapphire Preferred card has an annual fee of just $95 and comes with a whole list of freebies.
+And the price?
+The entry level Capital One VentureOne Rewards card has no annual fee and the upgraded Venture card only has a $95 annual fee.
+The Chase Sapphire Preferred card (my favorite pick) has an annual fee of just $95 and comes with a whole list of travel freebies.

-Of course, all credit cards differ in what they provide so you’ll need to read the fine print and investigate which one, or two, is right for you.
-The Points Guy and NerdWallet are excellent websites for comparing credit card benefits.
+Of course, all credit cards differ in what they provide so definitely read the fine print and investigate which one is right for you.
+I find the The Points Guy and NerdWallet to be two of the best websites for comparing credit card benefits and fees.

 4. Travel With More Than One Credit Card